bgachara/bgachara.github.io/posts/virtual_machines.md

   - Sun Microsystem JVM, Microsoft CLR.

 - Language virtual machine.
+  - A simulated computer that runs a simple instruction set.
   - provides a runtime engine that executes programs expressed in a guest language.
   - can be categorized by the implementation of its execution engine: component that expresses the application operational semantics.
   - Interpretation and Compilation.